-To add an existing snippet you should click on Add existing snippet, select a snippet from the list and select if you want to add it before test or after test.
+To add an existing snippet you should click on Add existing snippet, select a snippet from the list and select if you want to add it before a test or after the test.

-Finally you should click on Add to complete the adding snippet process.
+Finally, you should click on Save to complete the adding snippet process.

 Adding snippet process